Counting Various Classes of Tournament Score Sequences: Introduction

-This paper develops methods for computing the number of score sequences for various types of $n$-vertex tournaments.
-Section \ref{history} reviews the history of computing the total number of $n$-vertex score sequences, with tools that will be used in later sections.
+This paper develops methods for computing the number of score sequences for various classes of $n$-vertex tournaments.
+Section \ref{history} reviews the history of computing the total number of $n$-vertex score sequences, introducing tools that will be used in later sections.
 Section \ref{selfcomp} provides an algorithm for counting self-complementary score sequences, Section \ref{strong} contains two different methods for counting strong score sequences, while Section \ref{strongselfcomp} gives two methods for counting score sequences that are both strong and self-complementary.
-Section \ref{observations} contains some observations and conjectures about these problems and our computed results.
+Section \ref{observations} contains some asymptotic results and conjectures.

-\section{Counting score sequences.}
+\section{Counting score sequences}

-Sequence \href{https://oeis.org/A000571}{A000571} of the \href{https://oeis.org}{OEIS} \cite{oeis} gives the number of different score sequences that are possible in an $n$-vertex tournament.
-Postulating the existence of a 0-vertex tournament, this sequence begins with $n=0$ and reads 1, 1, 1, 2, 4, 9, 22, 59, 167, 490, 1486, \dots\ .
-There is no known simple formula for this sequences, but various methods have been devised for determining its terms.
+Sequence \seqnum{A000571} in the {\it On-Line Encyclopedia of Integer Sequences} (OEIS) \cite{oeis} gives the number of different score sequences that are possible for an $n$-vertex tournament.
+Postulating the existence of a 0-vertex tournament with null score sequence, this sequence begins with $n=0$ and reads 1, 1, 1, 2, 4, 9, 22, 59, 167, 490, 1486, \dots\ .
+There is no known simple formula for this sequence but various methods have been devised for determining its terms.